North Korea's secretive 'first family'

 Kim Sul-song, 36, is Kim Jong-il's daughter born to his first wife, Kim Young-sook.

 Reports say she has worked in the country's propaganda department, with responsibility for literary affairs.

 One South Korean report said she had also served as her father's secretary.

-Kim Jong-chul studied at an international school in Switzerland.
-Now in his early 30s, he works in the WKP propaganda department.
+Kim Jong-chul, 29, studied at an international school in Switzerland.
+He works in the WKP propaganda department.

 His mother, Ko Yong-hui, is said to have been the North Korean leader's favourite consort.